Best First Handgun of 2024: [Beginners Guide]

 That same deliberate trigger pull creates a long heavy trigger pull that does take time to learn.
 When mastered, it’s fine, but it’s a steep learning curve.
 Revolvers also only hold anywhere from five to eight rounds.
 They aren’t exactly fast to reload either, and rarely can they be equipped with lights and optics if the user so chooses.

 Semi-auto pistols tend to be a little more complicated but still fairly simple to use.
-Modern striker-fired guns offer a short light trigger that’s easy to master and learn.
+Modern striker-fired pistols offer a short light trigger that’s easy to master and learn.
 Even DA/SA guns allow the user access to a lighter, more refined trigger.
 Semi-auto pistols also tend to be easier recoiling, with the slide and short recoil system eating some of that recoil.
 These guns can also hold anywhere from seven to 22 rounds on average.

 The downside to semi-autos is that they require more steps to clear and load.
 Loading magazines and then loading the gun properly can take practice.
 While none of it is difficult, there is a learning curve and process.
 There is also just more that can go wrong, like riding the slide home instead of slingshotting it.